-I’ve compiled my top 12 tips for constipation based on what I have seen work.
-Chronic constipation is an incredibly frustrating condition that can become a vicious cycle if left untreated.
-Constipation is a very treatable condition using nutrition and naturopathic interventions – for most people, there are very effective solutions within reach.
-I have outlined these below for you to consider.
+Chronic constipation is an incredibly frustrating condition that can become a vicious cycle if left untreated which can result in recirculation of toxins.
+Thankfully, it responds really well to nutrition and naturopathic interventions - for most people, there are very effective solutions within reach.
+I've compiled my top 12 tips for constipation based on successful treatment for my clients.

 An unfortunate group of people may not respond to these – so if that is the case for you, I have provided some advanced suggestions.
 I regularly treat people with constipation, so if you are struggling, get in contact with me to get some relief.